Fitness Industry Icon, and Dear Friend, Michael Scott Scudder Gone Too Soon

 Rest in peace, dear friend.

 Sara is an international favorite IHRSA, CanFitPro, IDEA, AFC, Club Industry, YMCA, AYP, MFA, ICAA and AB Show Conference presenter.
 Sara is the owner and Executive Director of SCW Fitness Education and founder of the eight MANIA® Fitness Instructor Training Conventions along with WATERinMOTION®.
 Sara is an attorney who was selected as a Gold Medal winner distinguishing her as a business leader who has contributed to the economic health of her community.
 She also received the state honor as Business Woman of the Year.
 Sara is a former lecturer for NASM and ACSM and is the proud recipient of AEA’s Global Award for Contribution to the Aquatic Industry.
 Sara has served on the Gold’s Gym Think Tank and has been inducted into the National Fitness Hall of Fame.

 Michael Scott Scudder Scholarship

-Purpose: To honor the life and professional career of Michael Scott Scudder by offering a MANIA® Convention FREE attendance to a worthy budding studio owner needing business advice and industry education.
+Purpose: SCW honors the life and professional career of Michael Scott Scudder by offering a FREE MANIA® Convention to a worthy Club or Studio Owner, Personal Trainer or GX Instructor needing business advice and industry education.
 This scholarship is open to those who reflect the passion, high-standards and desire to succeed in the fitness industry set forth by Michael Scott Scudder.
-The applicant must have a strong commitment to continuing education in the fitness/wellness market.